Are You Taking Full Advantage of Real Estate Tax Deductions?

 When the housing market crashed, the Federal Government created the Mortgage Debt Forgiveness Relief Act of 2007.
 This Act allowed an underwater homeowner to be forgiven the difference between the value of his home, and what the homeowner actually owed.
 Without this, the difference may be considered cancelation of debt income by the IRS.
 This Act has been extended only through 2013, so this may be the last year to benefit from this Act.
 Check this payday loans guide for saving advice.

 This was almost lost this year, but luckily for many homeowners, has been extended.
 If when you purchased your home, you made a down payment of less than 20%, you are usually paying some kind of Private Mortgage Insurance.
 To qualify for this deduction, your mortgage needs to have originated after January 1, 2007.
 Also, this deduction is phased out, 10% per $1,000, for taxpayers who have an adjusted gross income between $100,000-$109,000.
 If you make more than $109,000, you do not qualify.
 This again has some nuanced rules, and should be discussed with a professional.

 There are many advantages to being a homeowner, and these tax considerations are just a few.
 To take full advantage of your home however, your taxes will be more complicated to file.
 Most homeowner will itemize their deductions.
 To do so, you can no longer file the EZ forms, but will need to use the 1040 long form and Schedule A. But the hassle is worth the savings.
-While this was a short overview of some of the deductions and saving that can come your way from owning a home, a professional real estate lawyer should be consulted to make sure that you are getting all the deductions you qualify for, and that your are doing so the correct way.
+While this was a short overview of some of the deductions and saving that can come your way from owning a home, a professional real estate lawyer or a real estate tax attorney should be consulted to make sure that you are getting all the deductions you qualify for, and that your are doing so the correct way.